danibishop/danibishop.github.io/_posts/2022-11-23-en-learn-to-debug.md

 Debugging is not hard; using ugly or complicated tools is hard.
 There is a lot of discussion about "how unfriendly is `gdb`", but aside from these debates in the `C/C++` world, debugging most of the code out there is quite easy and straightforward nowadays most of the time.

-Debugging Python, Javascript, Typescript, Java, C#, etc., which represent
+Debugging Python, Javascript, Typescript, Java, C#, etc. (which represent around the 70% up to 90% of the code out there depending on the source you check) is nowadays fully supported by the IDEs and editors you use.
+You don't need to learn a new tool, you just need to learn how to use the one you already have.

 ## An example